 PRAYERS (contemporary language)

-This commemoration appears in Lesser Feasts & Fasts 2018, which also revised the Lessons.
+This commemoration appears in Lesser Feasts & Fasts 2018, with revised Lessons.

 Return to Lectionary Home Page